YimagYusuf/CS-4348-Project-3/devlog.md

 # 12/08/24 @ 2:30 am

 B. I have encountered lots of problems when I havent wrote about.
 For example getting the Btree to sel manage itself was really hard.
 Things werent adjusting, the splitting wasnt working, I couldnt figure out how to get the values and push it to another node for a split. i did infact accomplish my goal, I ended up pushing through my problems, and figuring out how to do it.
 I haven't accomplished more that I havent written, and in the next session I hope to have load and extract done and finish this project.

+# 12/08/24 @ 5pm

+A. I had some new thoughts on how I was gonna fix the be tree to split and rearrange itself.
+I plan to finish the b-tree managing for this session.
+I plan to change the insert to be able to split and create children for when its over 19 keys.
+I also plan to have search be able to search in children nodes as well.
+My goal is to finish these menetioned implementations, then move on to the load and extract.